-You should notify your line manager that you want to take Shared Parental Leave by completing the eligibility form.
-If you are the mother of the child, this will includes giving notice of your intention to curtail your maternity leave and if you are the primary adopter this will include giving notice of your intention to curtail your adoption leave.
-If your partner is the mother of the child or the primary adopter, you will need to confirm that they have given notice to curtail their maternity/adoption leave.
+You should notify your line manager that you want to take Shared Parental Leave by completing the Eligibility and Notification forms.
+If you are the birth parent of the child, this will include giving notice of your intention to curtail your maternity leave and if you are the primary adopter this will include giving notice of your intention to curtail your adoption leave.
+If your partner is the birth parent of the child or the primary adopter, you will need to confirm that they have given notice to curtail their maternity/adoption leave.

 Once your eligibility to take Shared Parental Leave has been confirmed, you should discuss your and your partner’s leave patterns.